 Jesus says only those who do the will of the Father enter the kingdom of heaven.
 What is his will?

-Jesus answers with a word picture in the verses following.
+Jesus answers with a word picture.
 It’s building on the rock.
 It’s hearing the words of Jesus and putting them into practice.
 It’s believing in Jesus (John 6:29).
 In short, the will of God is to trust in Jesus.

 And this brings us back to Paul who said “If you declare, ‘Jesus is Lord,’ and believe in your heart…”

 This isn’t rocket surgery and you don’t need a seminary degree to make sense of it.
 Ravenous wolves who devour sheep will have to deal with the Good Shepherd.

 Bet your life on Jesus and he will never let you down.